Integralist/integralist.co.uk/content/posts/multigrain-services.md

 ## Real micro services?

-Martin Fowler famously defined microservices has having a very specific design application and that most "micro services" aren't conforming to that.
+Martin Fowler famously defined microservices as having a very specific design application and that most "micro services" aren't conforming to that.
 Specifically he says that they should:

 - Have a single responsibility
 - Be loosely coupled
-- Be independently deployable and scalable executable
+- Be independently deployable and scalable

 But according to Ross Garrett (VP of Marketing Cloud Elements): "an HTTP-build service has to know more about what’s going on around it in order to communicate".